Marcell Ozuna Preview, Player Props: Braves vs. Rockies

 Marcell Ozuna At The Plate

-- Among qualifying batters in MLB play, he ranks 53rd in batting average, 46th in on-base percentage, and eighth in slugging.
+- Among the qualified hitters in MLB, he ranks 49th in batting average, 41st in on-base percentage, and eighth in slugging.

-- Ozuna will look to extend his seven-game hitting streak.
-He's batting .421 with two homers during his last outings.
+- Ozuna is batting .368 with two homers during his last games and is riding an eight-game hitting streak.

-- Ozuna has an RBI in 42 of 114 games this year, with multiple RBI in 19 of them.
+- Ozuna has driven in a run in 43 games this year (37.4%), including 20 games with more than one RBI (17.4%).
 He has also driven in three or more of his team's runs in six contests.

+- He has scored in 51 games this year, with multiple runs 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.